dotnet/docs-maui/docs/user-interface/controls/blazorwebview.md

     > [!NOTE]
     > Blazor requires service scopes, which are only supported with the `Microsoft.Extensions.DependencyInjection` library.

-1. Modify the `Configure` method of your `Startup` class to register the `BlazorWebView` control for use in your app.
-To do this, call the `RegisterBlazorMauiWebView` method, the `UseMicrosoftExtensionsServiceProviderFactory` method, and the `ConfigureServices` method on the `IAppHostBuilder` object.
+1. Modify the `CreateMauiApp` method of your `MauiProgram` class to register the `BlazorWebView` control for use in your app.
+To do this, call the `RegisterBlazorMauiWebView` method on the `MauiAppBuilder` object.
 Then, on the `IServiceCollection` object, call the `AddBlazorWebView` method to add component web view services to the services collection:

     ```csharp
-    public class Startup : IStartup
+    public static class MauiProgram
     {
-           public void Configure(IAppHostBuilder appBuilder)
+           public static MauiApp CreateMauiApp()
            {
-                 appBuilder
+                 var builder = MauiApp.CreateBuilder();
+                 builder
                       .RegisterBlazorMauiWebView()
-                        .UseMicrosoftExtensionsServiceProviderFactory()
                        .UseMauiApp<App>()
                        .ConfigureFonts(fonts =>
                        {
                              fonts.AddFont("OpenSans-Regular.ttf", "OpenSansRegular");
-                        })
-                        .ConfigureServices(services =>
-                        {
-                            services.AddBlazorWebView();
-                            // Add additional services
                        });

+                 builder.Services.AddBlazorWebView();
+                 // Register any app services on the IServiceCollection object
+                 // e.g. builder.Services.AddSingleton<WeatherForecastService>();

+                 return builder.Build();
            }
     }
     ```